-The hybrid system produces 217bhp and 385Nm of torque – and BMW claims the drivetrain offers maximum electric-only range of 35 miles at speeds of up to 84mph.
-BMW claims the new plug-in hybrid powertrain gives the X1 a 0–62mph time of 6.9 seconds and a top speed of 120mph.
+The hybrid system produces 217bhp and 385Nm of torque – and BMW claims the drivetrain offers maximum electric-only range of around 32 miles at speeds of up to 84mph, while 0–62mph takes 6.9 seconds and a top speed of 120mph.

 At the test track the X1 xDrive20d we tested was slightly faster than a Volvo XC40 D4, beating it by six tenths from 0-60mph, with a time of 7.6 seconds.
 It was also a few tenths faster from 30-50mph in the lower gears, while this advantage increased between 50-70mph in the higher gears.
 The engine is more refined and the gearbox a little snappier to change in manual mode as well, tying in with the extra focus placed on the driver.
 There’s nothing to split the transmissions or the traction the four-wheel-drive systems offer when cruising, though, because both are smooth.

 The automatic gearbox is likely to be the top pick transmission.
 It’s nicely refined and changes gear with precision and pace.
 It’s a bit jerky in Sport+ mode, but leave it in Comfort and you won’t be disappointed.